PCvolt/rev2-Labtool/README.md

 - Crashes when changing characters, hence the recommendation.
 - If you have the wrong characters displayed, you may want to hit left then right on the training menu's selected characters so that Labtool updates.
 - Playing as P2 swaps some info on the display.
-- Attacks such as blitz or Ramlethal 5PPP have a part of their recovery animation which is cancellable but has no (found) indication of being so.
-To display the proper frame advantage from those attacks, cancel the recovery with walk.

 The project migrated from .NET Core to .NET Framework for compatibility purposes.